 (Imported from Bali, Indonesia)

 fat extracted from the cacao bean.
-Cacao butter has
+Cocoa butter has

 been called the ultimate moisturizer that has kept skin

 soft and supple for centuries.
 Naturally rich in Vitamin